 "We're going to have to do something nice for him."
 She laughed as he tickled her ear.
 "Really, really nice."

 Hawkeye helped his dad cook dinner.
 Margaret sat at the kitchen table and watched them work.
-Whenever he looked over at her she smiled at him.
+Whenever he looked over at her, she smiled at him.
 A slow, seductive smile that made his knees weak and his fantasies work overtime.
-She was more beautiful than he remembered.
+She was more attractive than he remembered.
 Being in her arms was like coming home.
 Finally.

-As he set the table she rose to help him.
-Once he had deposited the plates safely on the dining room table he pulled her to him and stole a quick kiss.
+As he set the table, she rose to help him.
+Once he'd deposited the plates safely on the dining room table, he pulled her to him and stole a quick kiss.
 That turned into a longer kiss.
 Then a longer one.

 "Sorry," Margaret whispered trying not to laugh.

 "Yeah, sorry, Dad."
 Hawkeye refused to let go of her.
 He just pulled her closer to him and smiled at his father.

 "Well as long as you're both sorry.
 Now get back in here and get some silverware and napkins."